substratusai/kubeai/docs/how-to/configure-autoscaling.md

 The following settings can be configured on a model-by-model basis.

-**NOTE:** Updates to model settings will be applied upon scale up of additional model Pods.
-You can force-restart model servers by running `kubectl delete pods -l model=<model-name>`.

 ### Model settings: helm

 If you are managing models via the `kubeai/models` Helm chart, you can use: